 Hike the paved Anna Ruby Falls Trail to the beautiful, tumbling, rare double waterfalls near Unicoi State Park and Helen, GA.
 It's a fantastic kid-friendly, stroller-friendly and dog-friendly hike!

-Anna Ruby Falls features a pair of beautiful waterfalls, cascading in tandem through a beautiful slice of North Georgia forest.
-The twin waterfalls spill from a towering cliff in wispy white tendrils before splashing, spilling and pooling over mossy boulders.
-Anna Ruby Falls is a great North Georgia outdoor destination in any season – and its proximity to Alpine Helen and Unicoi State Park make it one of North Georgia’s most popular waterfall hikes.
+Anna Ruby Falls is a pair of beautiful waterfalls, cascading in tandem through a beautiful slice of North Georgia forest.
+The twin waterfalls spill from a towering cliff in wispy white tendrils before splashing and pooling over mossy boulders.
+It’s is a great North Georgia outdoor destination in any season – and its proximity to Alpine Helen and Unicoi State Park make it one of the most popular waterfalls in Georgia.

 Anna Ruby Falls Trail: the hike